Site icon Best Excel Tutorial

 Code Window

-Code window (Code program) – is used to write code in Visual Basic, as well as for viewing and editing program.
+The Code window in Excel VBA is used to write, view, and edit your Visual Basic for Applications code.
 This window is probably the most often used by us.
 You can open as many windows as a program code to the modules.

 To the editor, open the code window, in the Project window, double-click the left mouse button the object.
 Another way is to select the corresponding object in the Project window and then: